worklifesg/Data-Analytics-COVID19-Canada/README.md

 # Data-Analytics-COVID19-Canada
 This work uses COVID Data for Canada (including all provinces) from Statistics Canada and John Hopkins University Center.
-Updated data till 8 July 2020
+Updated data till 8 July 2020.
+Output: Animated videos for bar and line race charts.